-I flew to Edinburgh via Condor business class (my attending upgrade).
+I flew to Edinburgh via Condor business class.
 Immediately upon dropping my stuff off, I went to get food and drinks (it happened to be my birthday).
 My hotel, Stay Central, was in a great location…just a couple of streets over from the Royal Mile (where Edinburgh castle is).
 I booked online through their site directly and got a free welcome bottle of champagne!

 In Edinburgh, I walked the entirety of the Royal Mile, saw the castle, hiked through Holyrood Park up to Arthur’s seat (a lookout point), and then wandered over to the Princess gardens and saw Scott Monument.

 Edinburgh restaurants I recommend–>Hula, The Table, Wanderlust Café, Brunch, Biddy Mulligans

 Day 3: Glasgow

 Stayed at the Z hotel.
 Wandered through George Square, shopping on Buchanan street (spent way too much money), took the subway to Byres road to see the Botanic gardens and walked the river walk, roamed around the Kelvingrove Art and History Museum and Gallery of Modern Art.

 Glasgow restaurants I recommend–>Jamie’s (as in Jamie Oliver of 15-minute meals and Hello Fresh), Willow Tea Room, Grill on the Corner